paritytech/substrate/node-template/README.md

   --validator
 ```

-In the second terminal, we'll run the following to start Bob's substrate node on a different TCP port of 30334, and with his chain database stored locally at `/tmp/bob`.
-We'll specify a value for the `--bootnodes` option that will connect his node to Alice's Bootnode ID on TCP port 30333:
+In the second terminal, we'll start Bob's substrate node on a different TCP port of 30334, and with his chain database stored locally at `/tmp/bob`.
+We'll specify a value for the `--bootnodes` option that will connect his node to Alice's bootnode ID on TCP port 30333:

 ```bash
 cargo run --release -- \